mozilla/sumo-tests/README.md

-Selenium Tests for support.mozilla.org - the Firefox Support Site (SUMO)
+Selenium Tests for support.mozilla.org - the Mozilla Support Site (SUMO)
 ===================

 Thank you for checking out Mozilla's SUMO test suite.
 Mozilla and the Mozwebqa team are grateful for the help and hard work of many contributors like yourself.